-GBS can occasionally cause infection, most commonly in newborn babies, sometimes in adults and, very rarely, during pregnancy and before labour.
+GBS can occasionally cause serious infection, most commonly in newborn babies, sometimes in adults and, very rarely, during pregnancy and before labour.

 GBS is not a sexually transmitted disease.
 Treatment of a woman and her partner carrying GBS does not prevent re-colonisation.